 (“Alpha Chi Omega” OR “Alpha Delta Chi” OR “Alpha Delta Pi” OR “Alpha Epsilon Omega” OR “Alpha Epsilon Phi” OR “Alpha Gamma Delta” OR “Alpha Kappa Alpha” OR “alpha Kappa Delta Phi” OR “Alpha Phi Gamma” OR “Alpha Phi” OR “Alpha Pi Omega” OR “Alpha Pi Sigma” OR “Alpha Rho Lambda” OR “Alpha Sigma Alpha” OR “Alpha Sigma Kappa” OR “Alpha Sigma Omega” OR “Alpha Sigma Rho” OR “Alpha Sigma Tau” OR “Alpha Xi Delta” OR “Ceres” OR “Chi Omega” OR “Chi Upsilon Sigma” OR “Delta Chi Lambda” OR “Delta Delta Delta” OR “Delta Gamma” OR “Delta Gamma Pi” OR “Delta Kappa Delta” OR “Delta Phi Epsilon” OR “Delta Phi Lambda” OR “Delta Phi Mu” OR “Delta Phi Omega” OR “Delta Psi Delta” OR “Delta Sigma Chi” OR “Delta Sigma Theta” OR “Delta Tau Lambda” OR “Delta Xi Nu” OR “Delta Xi Phi” OR “Delta Zeta” OR “Gamma Alpha Omega” OR “Gamma Eta” OR “Gamma Phi Beta” OR “Gamma Phi Omega” OR “Gamma Rho Lambda” OR “Gamma Sigma Sigma” OR “Kappa Alpha Theta” OR “Kappa Beta Gamma” OR “Kappa Delta Chi” OR “Kappa Delta Phi” OR “Kappa Delta” OR “Kappa Kappa Gamma” OR “Kappa Phi Gamma” OR “Kappa Phi Lambda” OR “Kappa Phi Zeta” OR “Lambda Pi Chi” OR “Lambda Pi Upsilon” OR “Lambda Psi Delta” OR “Lambda Tau Omega” OR “Lambda Theta Alpha” OR “Lambda Theta Nu” OR “Mu Sigma Upsilon” OR “Omega Phi Beta” OR “Omega Phi Chi” OR “Phi Beta Chi” OR “Phi Mu” OR “Phi Sigma Rho” OR “Phi Sigma Sigma” OR “Pi Beta Phi” OR “Pi Lambda Chi” OR “Sigma Alpha Epsilon Pi” OR “Sigma Alpha Iota” OR “Sigma Delta Tau” OR “Sigma Gamma Rho” OR “Sigma Iota Alpha” OR “Sigma Kappa” OR “Sigma Lambda Alpha” OR “Sigma Lambda Gamma” OR “Sigma Lambda Upsilon” OR “Sigma Omega Nu” OR “Sigma Omega Phi” OR “Sigma Omicron Pi” OR “Sigma Phi Kappa” OR “Sigma Phi Omega” OR “Sigma Pi Alpha” OR “Sigma Psi Zeta” OR “Sigma Sigma Rho” OR “Sigma Sigma Sigma” OR “Tau Theta Pi” OR “Theta Nu Xi” OR “Theta Phi Alpha” OR “Zeta Phi Beta” OR “Zeta Tau Alpha”)

-Not bad – now we’re up to a little over 650,000 profiles, which is actually much higher than simply searching for the term “sorority.”
+Not bad – now we’re over 1,000,000 profiles, which is actually much higher than simply searching for the term “sorority.”

 However, instead of trying these more traditional search ideas, let’s try to think of the single most inclusive way of finding women on LinkedIn.